zopefoundation/zc.zodbdgc/src/zc/zodbdgc/README.txt

 lightly loaded.
 This is helpful because finding garbage places a significant load on the databases used to find garbage.

+If your database uses file-storages, then rather than specifying a second configuration file, you can use the -f option to specify file-storage iterators for finding garbage.
+Using file storage iterators is much faster than using a ZEO connection and is faster and requires less memory than opening a read-only file storage on the files.

 Some number of trailing days (1 by default) of database records are considered good, meaning the objects referenced by them are not garbage.
 This allows the garbage-collection algorithm to work more